bruceravel/demeter/documentation/Athena/hephaestus.rst

         The Elam database and the full cross-sections were used in the calculation.

-Here we introduce a second important physical parameter, the “unit edge step length”.
+Here we introduce a second important physical parameter, the :quoted:`unit edge step length`.
 This is defined as the length over which the total absorption will change by a factor of 1/e as the incident beam energy is scanned over the absorption edge.
 To say that another way, the absorption will be e-fold greater just above the edge than just below the edge.
 With that length of sample, the edge step of a transmission XAS scan will be 1.

 Suppose you wanted to mix some cobalt ferrite with 35 milligrams (i.e. an amount that will contribute 0.2 to the total absorption of the